AtharvaDvine/servaana/README.md

-# Restaurant POS & Billing System
+# Servaana - Restaurant POS & Billing System

 A modern, intuitive SaaS Restaurant Point of Sale and Billing System optimized for iPad/tablet touch screens with a clean, minimal design using soft pastel colors.